92green/lurkle/README.md

 ## Configuration

 Create a `lurkle-config.yml` in the root of your project.
-This contains a list of the locations of your lurkles and a list of possible task that each lurkle can run.
+This contains a list of the locations to where your lurkles reside.
+As well as a list of possible tasks that each can run.
 This doubles as both configuration and documentation.

 ```yml
 lurkles: